25prabhu10/notes/docs/Concepts/AWS/AWS_CloudFront.md

 ## CloudFront Geo Restriction

 - You can restrict who can access your distribution
-  - Whitelist: Allow your users to access your content only if they're in one of the countries on a list of approved countries.
+  - Whitelist: Allow your users to access your content only if they're in one of the countries on a list of approved countries
-  - Blacklist: Prevent your users from accessing your content if they're in one of the countries on a blacklist of banned countries.
+  - Blacklist: Prevent your users from accessing your content if they're in one of the countries on a blacklist of banned countries
 - The "country" is determined using a 3rd party Geo-IP database
 - Use case: Copyright Laws to control access to content